mstksg/inCode/copy/entries/trie.md

     the actions, we can actually invert the node ordering.

 3. Next, it's useful to collect all of the subroots, `subroots :: [(k, Int)]`.
-    These are all of the node id's of the roots of each of the subtrees, paired with the token leading to that subtree.
+    These are all of the node id's of the roots of each of the subtries, paired with the token leading to that subtrie.

 4. Now to generate our result: